Michael Tugendhat: Barrister

 Also in 2001 Tugendhat represented internet service provider Demon Internet, which sought to amend a ruling which would hold it responsible if any of its customers used the Demon service to identify the new identities of the killers of James Bulger.
 The court amended the order to indemnify Demon and other ISPs providing they took "all reasonable steps" to remove the infringing material.
 The order remained more onerous than Demon had wished – Tugendhat said of it "Happy would not be the word, but we have all signed it."

-In 2002, in the case Theakston v Mirror Group Newspapers Ltd, he represented TV presenter Jamie Theakston, who sought to enjoin newspapers from publishing a story about Theakston visiting a London brothel, arguing that, as the alleged visit took place in private, The Sunday People's publication of details infringed his right to privacy under Article 8 of the European Convention on Human Rights.
+In 2002, in the case Theakston v Mirror Group Newspapers Ltd, he represented TV presenter Jamie Theakston, who sought to enjoin newspapers from publishing a story about Theakston visiting a London brothel, arguing that, as the alleged visit took place in private, The Sunday Peoples publication of details infringed his right to privacy under Article 8 of the European Convention on Human Rights.
 Refusing the application for the injunction, Mr Justice Ouseley said "It is not inherent in the nature of a brothel that all or anything that transpires within is confidential."

 In 2003 Tugendhat appeared for actors Michael Douglas and Catherine Zeta-Jones in Douglas v Hello!
 Ltd before the High Court.
-Douglas and Jones had sold rights to publish photographs of their 2000 wedding to celebrity news magazine OK!, but a paparazzo surreptitiously photographed the proceedings and sold his photographs to OK!'s competitor Hello.
+Douglas and Jones had sold rights to publish photographs of their 2000 wedding to celebrity news magazine OK!, but a paparazzo surreptitiously photographed the proceedings and sold his photographs to OK!s competitor Hello.
 Douglas, Jones, and OK! sued Hellos publisher, alleging their privacy had been invaded and claiming £1.75 million in damages.
 Rejecting the claim that the couple's selling photos of their wedding rendered the event "not genuinely private", Tugendhat argued "If Michael Douglas and Catherine Zeta-Jones could not offer a slice without offering the whole cake, then their own freedom of expression is diminished."
 The Douglases were successful in their claim; Hello successfully appealed to the Court of Appeal.
 The Douglases then appealed to the House of Lords which (in a combined ruling with OBG Ltd v Allan), denied the appeal.